Hormones & Acne

 - Avoid stress or anxiety as it increases the production of cortisol and adrenaline generating more acne.

-- Keep yourself cool and dry in hot and humid climate and avoid sweating.
+- Keep yourself cool and dry in a hot and humid climate and avoid sweating.

 At Doral Health & Wellness Our team of endocrinologists excels in diagnosing and treating endocrine imbalances, and diseases, enabling patients to lead a healthy life.